jugmac00/til/bash/how-to-run-a-bash-script-in-a-sane-way.md

 ### `set -e`

-This makes a bash script to stop immediately, and exit.
+This makes a bash script to stop on error immediately, and exit.

 Sound like it should be anyways, and it is in Python,